kinpalai/rallly/README.md

 ## 📜 License

-Rallly is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Kinpal is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 See [LICENSE](LICENSE) for more detail.

 ## 💚 Sponsors